Army beats Morgan State 52-21 heading into bye week

 THE TAKEAWAY

-Morgan State: Despite a slew of penalties — six false starts alone in the first half alone — the Bears held their own in the opening half, a positive sign going forward.
+Morgan State: Despite a slew of 11 penalties — six false starts in the first half alone — the Bears held their own in the opening half, a positive sign going forward.
 They were picked to finish eighth in the Mideastern Athletic Conference.

 Army: The Black Knights can’t continue giving the ball away at such an alarming rate if they want to maintain the level of excellence they’ve established in the past two seasons, winning 21 games.
-With a bye week ahead, Hopkins should be ready to return after missing two games.
+Army played its second straight game without starting quarterback Kelvin Hopkins Jr., who is nursing a leg injury but did come in for one play.
+With a bye week ahead, Hopkins should be ready to return.

 GAMBLING MAN